rcdevs/nextcloud_openotp_auth/README.md

 1.1.0
 	- Add compatibility from NextCloud v16 to NextCloud v22
-	- Add support for Voice Biometrics authentication 1.0.5
+	- Add support for Voice Biometrics authentication
+	- Add a setting to ignore SSL/TLS certificate errors
+	- Fix FIDO / FIDO2 for Safari
+1.0.5
 1.0.4-1
 	- Fixed Add all users to IRegistry when saving plugin configuration